RISCV-MYTH-WORKSHOP/RISC-V-Core/README.md

 ## [RISC-V Pipelined Core]()

+*Converting non-piepleined CPU to pipelined CPU using timing abstract feature of TL-Verilog.
+This allows easy retiming wihtout any risk of funcational bugs.

 *The Core was enhanced to be staged across multi-stages in a pipeline, Final output where the core is computing Sum of 9 numbers and the code for the same is available [here](https://github.com/RISCV-MYTH-WORKSHOP/RISC-V-Core/blob/master/Day3_5/risc-v_solutions.tlv).*